czaariel/CyberPatriot/Checklists/LinuxChecklist.md

-1. If Script fails do this; if it works, go to step 4.
+1. If the script works, then skip to step 4, otherwise, do this step!

 	1. Configure Updates and Install Clamav